shinjinighosh/24.904-Final-Project/report_1.md

 A chapter on Bangla reduplication has provided 11 classifications of Bangla reduplications, based on various aspects.
 It would be interesting to look at how children truly classify it while learning.

+## Summary of Culbertson et al. (2019):
+Many languages with gender classification systems for nouns do not adhere perfectly to the rules of classification.
+As such, speakers rely on more than one type of clue in order to guess the gender of novel nouns.
+Culbertson et al. look at phonological clues (e.g. class 1 nouns tend to end in -a) and semantic ones (e.g. animate objects tend to be class 2) and find that children tend to rely more on phonological clues for classification, whereas adults change their reliance between the two types depending on which seems more salient.
+However, they also found that both adults and children tend to rely more on whichever type of information was presented first.
+They put forward two theories, which can potentially both be true, for why children rely more on phonological clues; the first is that because children are exposed to phonological information even before they know word meanings, that is the information "presented first", which they over-rely on when classifying known words.
+The second is that, since children also over-rely with novel words, they have some kind of a priori bias for phonological clues.
+To explain this bias, they propose two potential explanations (not summarized here) based on other work.

+It would be interesting to do a similar investigation, but focused on the different types of reduplication (and the different ways their meanings/functionality are signaled) rather than on different types of noun class.

+## Notes on Suzman (1997):
+Looks at how children acquire Bantu noun classification and prefixing system; finds that children do initially start by acquiring a reduced subset of noun classes and prefixes.
+Looked at the type of errors children tend to make and found that they correctly segment the noun from its prefix (potential comparison for us: can children correctly segment partial reuplication?), but don't always add on the prefix in full or correctly.

 # References